canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 layout: post
 title: Parsinator, a tale of a pdf parser
 tags: tutorial showdev csharp
+cover: Parsinator.png
+cover-alt: Parsinator, a tale of a pdf parser
 ---

 One day your boss asks you to read a pdf file to extract relevant information to later process it in your main software.
 That happened to me.
 My first thought was: "_how in the world am I going to read the text on the pdf file?"_ This is how I built Parsinator.